Skip to content

 Problem (Back to top)

-Burial and cremation are currently used in England and Wales but companies are also developing new funerary methods.
+Burial and cremation (and, to a lesser extent, burial at sea) are currently the only funerary methods used in England and Wales.
+Companies are also developing new funerary methods.
 These include:

 • human composting, which involves keeping a body in a controlled environment so that remains are broken down into soil much more quickly than in a burial.

-Both of these methods are in use in other jurisdictions, particularly in the US.
-At the time of our Thirteenth Programme of Law Reform, human composting was still in development.
+Both of these methods are in use in some states in the US, and alkaline hydrolysis is available in other jurisdictions, including Ireland and parts of Canada and Australia.
+At the time of our 13th Programme of Law Reform, human composting was still in development.
 New methods which are now at the concept stage may become a reality in future years.

-In England and Wales, new funerary methods are currently unregulated, other than by laws which apply more generally such as environmental and planning law.
+In England and Wales, new funerary methods are not currently regulated, other than by laws which apply more generally such as environmental and planning law.
 Stakeholders have told us that they want a regulatory framework so that they can operate securely and conscientiously, unlock investment, and offer greater consumer choice.

 Project (Back to top)